If you are in need of a dental restoration in the greater Houston, TX area look no further than Dr. Jasmine Naderi and her team at Best Dental.

 What is a dental restoration?

 A dental restoration is any fixture that is placed into, over, or in replacement of a natural tooth to restore functional chewing and a pleasing cosmetic appearance.
 Dental fillings are the most common technique used to repair teeth that have been minorly damaged by decay.
+The most common type of dental restoration is a dental filling.

 What is the purpose of a dental restoration?